dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

 in the table and select **Change seat type**.

 For example, if a project member who occupies a **User** seat is on vacation, you could temporarily free up their seat by changing their seat type to **Inactive** and then inviting another person to occupy the seat and submit problems until the vacationing member returns.

-.. note:: Switching a member or application to a seat type
+.. note:: Switching a member or application to a seat type with less
-    with less solver-access time than already consumed in the current period disables problem submission for that member or application until the next period.
+    solver-access time than already consumed in the current period disables problem submission for that member or application until the next period.

-.. _user_solver_time:
+.. _admin_user_solver_time:

 Modifying the Limit on a Member's Solver-Access Time
 ----------------------------------------------------

 #.
-On the **Project Members** tab, click |meatball_menu| for a member
+On the **Project Members** tab, click |meatball_menu| for a member in the
-    in the table and select **Modify Solver Access Limit**.
+    table and select **Modify Solver Access Limit**.

 2. In the **Modify Solver Access Time** dialog box, select one of the following to set the desired limit on solver-access time:

     *   **Use Seat-Type Default** --- Sets the maximum amount of solver-access time to the seat type's solver-access limit as specified in the **Seat-Type Default Limit** field.

     *   **Custom Amount** --- Sets the maximum amount of solver-access time to this custom value.
 This value must be equal to or less than the seat type's solver-access limit as specified in the **Seat-Type Default Limit** field.

         For time-based projects, sets the maximum amount of solver-access time to the lower of either this custom value or the sum of the project's active solver-access time records.

-    *   **Use Project Default** (time-based projects only) --- Sets the maximum amount of solver-access time to the lower of either the value in the :ref:`Project Member Default Solver Access Limit
+    *   **Use Project Default** (time-based projects only) --- Sets the maximum amount of solver-access time to the lower of either the value in the
-        <admin_solver_time_default_all>`
-        field or the sum of the project's active solver-access time records.
+        :ref:`Project Member Default Solver Access Limit <admin_solver_time_default_all>` field or the sum of the project's active solver-access time records.

     *   **Unlimited Access to Project Solver Time** (time-based projects only)
         --- Sets the maximum amount of solver-access time to the full monthly solver-access time allocated to the project as determined by the sum of the project's active solver-access time records.

 .. tip::

     To change the limit on solver-access time for multiple members simultaneously, perform the following:

     #.
-On the **Project Members** tab, select the members for whom you want
+On the **Project Members** tab, select the members for whom you want to
-        to change the limit on solver-access time.
+        change the limit on solver-access time.
 The selected members must occupy the same seat type.

     #.
 Select the **Manage Selected** > **Modify Solver Access Limit** menu.

     #.
-Set the desired limit on solver-access time
+Set the desired limit on solver-access time in the
-        in the **Modify Solver Access Limit** dialog box, which is the same one that is displayed for a single member.
+        **Modify Solver Access Limit** dialog box, which is the same one that is displayed for a single member.

-.. _user_role_change:
+.. _admin_user_role_change:

 Changing a Member's Role
 ------------------------